 To protect the couple and myself a signed contract is essential.
 It defines what is expected and holds all parties accountable.

-A non-refundable deposit of $50 is required at the time of the contract with the remainder of the fee expected on or before the wedding date.
+A non-refundable booking fee of $50 is required at the time of the contract with the remainder of the fee expected on or before the wedding date.

 The couple can obtain the license from the town or city in which they are getting married and pay any license fee directly to the municipality.
 I usually do not participate in this.